Home AI Tool Reviews About

 Should I use one of these or just pay for a hosted inference API?

 This is the question that actually saves money, and it’s worth asking before you self-host anything.
 Hosted inference platforms handle the entire serving stack for you — you call an API, they manage the GPUs, scaling, and optimization.
 For many teams, especially early-stage ones or those without ML infrastructure expertise, that’s the smarter call: you skip the operational burden entirely.
 Self-hosting with vLLM or TensorRT-LLM makes sense when you have predictable high volume (where per-token costs of hosted APIs add up), strict data-privacy or compliance requirements, or a need for custom models the hosted providers don’t offer.
 Ollama makes sense for local, on-device, or fully private deployments.
 The break-even math depends on your volume and engineering capacity.
-It’s worth comparing against managed options — I looked at one such service in the Together AI Review 2026, and for a lot of teams a hosted platform is the cheaper, saner starting point until volume justifies running your own serving stack.
+It’s worth comparing against managed options — one such service is covered in the Together AI Review 2026, and for a lot of teams a hosted platform is a saner starting point until volume justifies running your own serving stack.
 Don’t self-host out of principle; do it when the numbers and requirements genuinely call for it.

 Last updated: 2026